ElinaBoman/rootme/README.md

 ## Marketing
 #### Business Module
-Root Me is a business-to-consumer (B2C) company.
+Root Me is a business-to-consumer (B2C).
 For a B2C company it is important to know who the targeted customers are and how to reach out to them.

 In this project a Facebook page was created to be able to reach out to customers.
 The Facebook page will allow the store owner to publish campaigns and events that will attract the targeted audience.

-In this fictitious e-commerce I would imagine the audience to be people of ages between 15-60 years.
+In this fictive e-commerce I would imagine the audience to be people of ages between 15-60 years.
 They are believed to enjoy working with plants as otherwise it would be easier to buy a plant and not a cutting.
 The audience would be people who enjoy spending time and money on their plants.
 The customer would be interested in information about how to take the best care of their plants.
 One way to satisfy the targeted audience would be to have descriptive text of how to take care of plants.
 On the Facebook page the owner could publish content about how to properly cut cuttings from plants, or show how to trim certain plants.
 For this project a newsletter subscription is available for users.
 The news letter could be used to tell customers about what plants are in season or advertise new products that are available in the store.

 Because this is a B2C business it is important to have an easy checkout system as the users are impulsive shoppers.
 Therefore it is important to design the webpage to make it as easy as possible for the customers to click on a product, add it to their basket and checkout.
 To create greater revenue it would be a good idea to have related products, or other shoppers also bought section right before the checkout.